2018 Northern Colorado Bears football team

 The 2018 Northern Colorado Bears football team, represented the University of Northern Colorado in the 2018 NCAA Division I FCS football season.
 They were led by eighth-year head coach Earnest Collins Jr. and played their home games at Nottingham Field.
 They were a member of the Big Sky Conference.
 They finished the season 2–9, 2–6 in Big Sky play to finish in 11th place.

-Previous season

-The Bears finished the 2017 season 3–7, 2–6 in Big Sky play to finish in a three-way tie for ninth place.

 Preseason

 Polls

 On July 16, 2018 during the Big Sky Kickoff in Spokane, Washington, the Bears were predicted to finish in eleventh place in the coaches poll and twelfth place in the media poll.

 Preseason All-Conference Team

 The Bears had one player selected to the Preseason All-Conference Team.